Federal Contractor Requirements

 You have a responsibility to meet additional obligations as a Federal contractor.

-In addition to your nondiscrimination requirements as a Federal contractor or subcontractor, you may also have the responsibility to take proactive “affirmative action” steps to to ensure equal employment opportunity by institutionalizing your commitment to equality in all aspects of the employment process.
+In addition to your nondiscrimination requirements as a Federal contractor or subcontractor, you may also have the responsibility to take proactive “affirmative action” steps to ensure equal employment opportunity by institutionalizing your commitment to equality in all aspects of the employment process.
 Whether or not your business is covered by these requirements depends on the type and dollar value of the Federal contract(s) or subcontract(s) you have, as well as the number of people you employ.
-You must develop an affirmative action program (AAP) if you have 50 or more employees and at least one contract of $50,000 or more, under Executive Order 11246 and Section 503 of the Rehabilitation Act of 1973.
+You must develop an Affirmative Action Program (AAP) if you have 50 or more employees and at least one contract of $50,000 or more, under Executive Order 11246 and Section 503 of the Rehabilitation Act of 1973.
 You must also have an AAP under the Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA) if you have 50 or more employees and at least one contract of $150,000 or more.

 Please note that, as detailed below, construction contractors have different affirmative action requirements.